Brainstorm Cell Therapeutics Inc. (BCLI) Shares Up Despite Recent Market Volatility

-Brainstorm Cell Therapeutics Inc. (NASDAQ: BCLI)’s stock price has increased by 32.61 compared to its previous closing price of 1.84.
-Despite this, the company has seen a gain of 57.42% in its stock price over the last five trading days.
+Brainstorm Cell Therapeutics Inc. (NASDAQ: BCLI)’s stock price has increased by 5.62 compared to its previous closing price of 2.67.
+However, the company has seen a gain of 15.57% in its stock price over the last five trading days.

 Is It Worth Investing in Brainstorm Cell Therapeutics Inc. (NASDAQ: BCLI) Right Now?

-, and the 36-month beta value for BCLI is at -0.42.
-Analysts have varying views on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 as “hold,” and 0 as “sell.”
+The 36-month beta value for BCLI is also noteworthy at -0.44.
+There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored